chloefouilloux/DATA_WRANGLING/README.md

 # DATA_WRANGLING
 Data wrangling video using the tidyverse!
 In this video we will be exploring verbs, select language and syntax employed in the tidyframework.

-Feel free to send me an email (chloe.a.fouilloux (at) gmail.com) if you need any further assistance.
+Feel free to send me an email (chloe.a.fouilloux (at) gmail.com) if you need any further assistance or have any requests for future video topics!

 Best,
 Chloe